robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Getting active library instance from Robot Framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Robot Framework 2.5.2 added new BuiltIn_ keyword :name:`Get Library
-Instance` that can be used to get the currently active library
+BuiltIn_ keyword :name:`Get Library Instance` can be used to get the
-instance from the framework itself.
-The library instance returned by
+currently active library instance from the framework itself.
+The
-this keyword is the same as the framework itself uses, and thus
+library instance returned by this keyword is the same as the framework
-there is no problem seeing the correct library state.
-Although this
+itself uses, and thus there is no problem seeing the correct library
-functionality is available as a keyword, it is typically used in test
+state.
+Although this functionality is available as a keyword, it is
-libraries directly by importing the :name:`BuiltIn` library class `as
+typically used in test libraries directly by importing the :name:`BuiltIn`
-discussed earlier`__.
-The following example illustrates how to
+library class `as discussed earlier`__.
+The following example illustrates
-implement the same :name:`Title Should Start With` keyword as in the
+how to implement the same :name:`Title Should Start With` keyword as in
-earlier example about `using inheritance`_.
+the earlier example about `using inheritance`_.

 __ `Using Robot Framework's internal modules`_